 The state of Maryland makes a notable exception to this general rule for victims who do not discover their medical malpractice injury until many years after it was incurred, however.
 Such parties retain the right to file suit until three years after the date their injury was diagnosed – even if the five-year window has already closed.

-Would you like to have an attorney from William G. Kolodner P.A., in Baltimore, MD, help you start battling for compensation before time runs out?
+Would you like to have an attorney from William G. Kolodner Personal Injury Lawyers, in Baltimore, MD, help you start battling for compensation before time runs out?
 Then please give us a call or contact us online as soon as possible.

 Your Trusted Medical Malpractice Lawyer in Baltimore, Maryland